 Withdrawal symptoms can begin as soon as several hours after a missed dose and can last for days or weeks.
 Additionally, withdrawal can be painful and is often why it is so difficult for people to stop abusing opioids like fentanyl.
 A fentanyl detox program in Nashville, Tennessee helps addicts by giving them access to medical care during withdrawal.
 Thus, this means that symptoms are less severe, making it easier for them to avoid relapse as well.

-Can I Detox From Fentanyl at Home?
+Can a Person Detox From Fentanyl at Home?

 Not only does undergoing detox at home pose risks, but it also leads to a higher rate of relapse.
 This is because cravings and withdrawal symptoms can quickly get out of hand.
-Lastly, without medications to ease these side effects, you are more likely to cave and start using again in order to find relief.
+Lastly, without medications to ease these side effects, those struggling are more likely to cave and start using again in order to find relief.

 What to Expect in Fentanyl Detox in Nashville, TN